ritik-gupta-2022/E-Commerce/README.md

 # E-Commerce
-Overview
+# Overview
 This project is a fully functional e-commerce web application built with Node.js, Express, MongoDB, etc. It includes features such as product listing, shopping cart, user authentication, buyer, seller, review product, cart and many more.

-Features
+# Features(more features will be added soon)
 User Authentication: Sign up, log in.

 Product Management: Add, edit, delete, and view products.

-Review:Product.
+Review:Product review.

 Shopping Cart: Add to cart, update quantities, remove items.

 Payment Integration: Will be available in next version.

 Admin Panel: Will be available in next version.

 Flash Messages: Real-time notifications for various user actions.

-Technologies Used
+# Technologies Used
 Frontend: HTML, CSS, JavaScript.
 Backend: Node.js, Express.js
 Database: MongoDB
 Templating Engine: EJS
 Authentication: Passport.js.
 Version Control: Git

-Prerequisites
+# Prerequisites
 Before you begin, ensure you have met the following requirements:
 Node.js (v14 or higher)
 MongoDB (v4 or higher)
 Git

-Installation
+# Installation
 1. Clone the repository
 bash
 Copy code